LordSir101/TravellingSalesman/README.md

 -> Navigate to /app/release

--> Transfer app-release.apk to an androd device
+-> Transfer app-release.apk to an android device

 -> Install and run